viamrobotics/docs/docs/services/vision/detection.md

 }

 // If you need to get an image first and then run detections on it,
-// you can do it this way (generally slower but useful if you need to,
+// you can do it this way (generally slower but useful if you need to
-// for instance, crop the image before running the detector on it):
+// use the image afterwards):

 // Get the stream from a camera camStream, err := myCam.Stream(context.Background())